Hardwood Floors In Portland

 - Cost Effective

-Which species are considered hardwood floors?
+Which species are considered hardwood?

 White Ash – belonging to the olive family, without edible fruit.

 Beech – has distinctive streaks and whorls throughout.